E-commerce

 |---|---|

-Owner feedback | Framework, data quality, review schedule |
+Feedback owner | Framework, data quality, review schedule |

 Support / CX | Ticket categorization, concrete examples |

-Product / Ops | Trade-offs, feasibility, testing |
+Product / Ops | Prioritization, feasibility, testing |

 Marketing | Customer communication, message testing |

-What you gain from regular analysis
+What you gain with regular analysis

 Alignment: fewer debates based on isolated anecdotes.

-Speed of learning: errors are corrected before they become reputational crises.
+Learning speed: mistakes are corrected before they become reputational crises.

 Customer trust: buyers see that their feedback matters when you close the loop honestly.